Public Art in Boston

 - is driven by a clear artistic vision,

 - enhances the diversity of the existing collection,

 - responds directly to a specific environment, and

 - possesses durability appropriate to the lifespan of the work.

 Artists selected for public art projects at Boston Arts Academy and East Boston Police Station

-The Boston Art Commission is an independent board that approves and commissions innovative and transformative public artworks around the City.
+The BAC is an independent board of volunteers that approves and commissions innovative and transformative public artworks around the City.
 The BAC holds public meetings every second Tuesday of the month to vote on public art projects in Boston.
 Please join us!